Kiama Downs

 Kiama Downs is a suburb of the town Kiama in the Illawarra region south of Sydney, Australia.
 Renowned for its picturesque beaches and seaside views, it is about 4 km north of Kiama and is bordered by the Minnamurra River to the northwest and Jones Beach to the east.

 There is a bakery, cafe, pharmacy, supermarket, take-away store, and general practice on Johnson Street.

-The western part of the suburb, west of Riverside Drive, was previously known as Gainsborough Estate when it was developed for housing in the 1980's.
+The western part of the suburb, west of Riverside Drive, was previously known as Gainsborough Estate when it was developed for housing in the 1980s.

 Kiama Downs does not have a school or a railway station.
 The nearest public primary school is Minnamurra Public School and the nearest public high school is Kiama High School.
 The nearest railway stations are Minnamurra and Bombo.